berkeley-scf/r-bootcamp-fall-2021/README.md

 # r-bootcamp-fall-2021

 Materials for the August 2021 R bootcamp at UC Berkeley.
-See below (under the listing of files) for information about the bootcamp, including logistics, how to get the course content, and how to install the software you need for the bootcamp on your laptop.
+See here for information about the bootcamp, including logistics, how to get the course content, and how to install the software you need for the bootcamp on your laptop.

 Modules are under construction.
 Please see [our 2019 site](https://github.com/berkeley-scf/r-bootcamp-fall-2019) for a slightly earlier version of what we will cover.